MaxwellPearse/Excel/README.md

 # 🚴‍♂️ Bike Sales Data Analysis

 ## 📌 Objective
-Analyze customer demographics and lifestyle factors to understand what influences bike purchasing behavior.
+Analyse customer demographics and lifestyle factors to understand what influences bike purchasing behavior.

 ## 📊 Dataset
 The dataset includes records of individuals with the following features: